 The following have been very rarely reported in post-marketing experience with candesartan cilexetil:

 Other adverse experiences that have been reported with hydrochlorothiazide, without regard to causality, are listed below:

-Reversible increases in serum lithium concentrations and toxicity have been reported during concomitant administration of lithium with ACE inhibitors, and with some angiotensin II receptor antagonists.
-An increase in serum lithium concentration has been reported during concomitant administration of lithium with candesartan cilexetil, so careful monitoring of serum lithium levels is recommended during concomitant use.
+Lithium Increases in serum lithium concentrations and lithium toxicity have been reported during concomitant administration of lithium with angiotensin II receptor antagonists or hydrochlorothiazide.
+Monitor serum lithium levels during concomitant use.

 Alcohol, barbiturates, or narcotics - Potentiation of orthostatic hypotension may occur.